etiennebr/rstdocs/Applications/Stereo/StereoRectificationGridGenerator.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{StereoRectificationGridGenerator_param_table}, page~\pageref{StereoRectificationGridGenerator_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+StereoRectificationGridGenerator+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *StereoRectificationGridGenerator* .

-Parameters table for Stereo-rectification deformation grid generator:
+.. [#] Table: Parameters table for Stereo-rectification deformation grid generator.

 +----------------------------+--------------------------+-----------------------------------------------+
 |Parameter Key               |Parameter Type            |Parameter Description                          |